acidanthera/RestrictEvents/README.md

 - `-revdbg` (or `-liludbgall`) to enable verbose logging (in DEBUG builds)
 - `-revbeta` (or `-lilubetaall`) to enable on macOS older than 10.8 or newer than 12
 - `-revproc` to enable verbose process logging (in DEBUG builds)
-- `-revnopatch` to disable patching for userspace processes
+- `revnopatch=value` to disable patching for userspace processes of Memory/PCI UI and/or CPU renaming or no patching will happen.
+Accepted values are `all`, `mempci`, `cpuname`, `none` Defaults to `none`.
 - `revcpu=value` to enable (`1`, non-Intel default)/disable (`0`, Intel default) CPU brand string patching.
 - `revcpuname=value` custom CPU brand string (max 48 characters, 20 or less recommended, taken from CPUID otherwise)

-_Note_: `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:revcpu` and `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:revcpuname` NVRAM variables work the same as the boot arguments, but have lower priority.
+_Note_: `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:revnopatch`, `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:revcpu` and `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:revcpuname` NVRAM variables work the same as the boot arguments, but have lower priority.

 #### Credits
 - [Apple](https://www.apple.com) for macOS